By Tatum Fogarty

 “The world judges me by the decisions I make, never did it see the options I had to choose from.”

 Have you noticed how my entire life plan is to get to one amazing point.
 To become a mother.
 I’ve talked this story up.
 Because in almost all ways I have it all.
 To the outside I’m lucky.
 Why should we complain?

-Because what I havn’t told you, is this story isn’t picture perfect.
-I am 23 with stage IV Endometriosis, Adenomyosis, Polycystic ovaries a low AMH.
-I’ve had 6 surgeries to date for my endometriosis plus a 2 part surgery for a neurostimular that helps with my chronic pelvic pain.
+Because what I haven’t told you, is this story isn’t picture perfect.
+I am 23 with Stage IV Endometriosis, Adenomyosis, Polycystic ovaries and low AMH.
+I’ve had 6 surgeries to date for my endometriosis plus a 2 part surgery for a neuro-stimulator that helps with my chronic pelvic pain.
 I’ve frozen my eggs and lost my ovary and tube.

 If I could tell that little girl that she’d be fighting to become a mother while her biggest heartache would be watching others become mothers.
 I’d tell her to make her dreams simpler.
 You don’t need everything, you need to find what’s important and you need to fight for that.
 Because sometimes you don’t get what you want the most.